mprzybylski/debian-live-zfs-root-bootstrap/README.md

 ## A note on ZFS and disk partitions
 In general, it is simpler to let `zpool` partition and use an entire block device.
 However, that is frequently unfeasible in computers that only accept a limited number of storage devices, (especially laptops), and/or where one must also carve out an EFI boot partition.

-ZFS does allow an administrator to create a pool from a partition, rather than a whole disk, with the following caveats:
+ZFS does allow an administrator to use partitions rather than whole disks in a ZFS pool, with the following caveats:
 * The partition table type must be GPT
 * The disk where the ZFS vdev partition resides must include a partition number 9.
 (Typically, this is located at the end of the disk.)
 * Partition 9 must have type code BF07